Thabiso Lebitso

 Thabiso Lebitso (born 4 March 1992) is a South African soccer player who plays as a midfielder for South African Premier Division side Orlando Pirates.

 Career

 In December 2019, Lebitso signed for South African Premier Division side Chippa United from Tshwane University of Technology.

+He was signed by Orlando Pirates in January 2024.
+He made 8 appearances for the club before suffering a broken collarbone in April 2024, and upon his return from injury in summer 2024, he suffered a knee injury, which kept him out for a significant period at the start of the 2024–25 season.

+Style of play

+During his time at Chippa United, Lebitso was primarily a right winger, but he has been used as a right back since joining Orlando Pirates.